bijuthottathil/SnowFlakeAzureCopyCSV/README.md

-# Snowflake-Setup integration with Azure and copy csv files to SnowFlake using stage and integration
+# Setup integration with Azure and copy csv files to SnowFlake using stage and integration

 Created storage account and added 2 containers csv and json .
 Added one csv and json files in each containers